 Norwegian police makes arrest in Russia-related espionage

-The illegal intelligence gathering is shared with Russia's foreign intelligence service (SVR) and Iran, according to the the court document.
+The illegal intelligence gathering is shared with Russia's foreign intelligence service (SVR) and Iran, according to the court document.

 The Oslo District Court sided with the police attorney in a ruling Thursday afternoon on holding the accused in custody for four weeks as further investigations are carried out.